eskang/MappingSynthesisTool/README.md

 ## Installation instructions

 The Mapping Synthesizer requires Java JDK 8 or higher.
-In the CAV2019 VM, this package can be installed by:
+In the vanilla CAV2019 VM, this package can be installed by:

 	sudo apt-get install openjdk-8-jre-headless